 - 2 years experience as an Aboriginal Health Worker at the Western Suburbs Indigenous Gathering Place.

-- For the past 8 years provided career counselling to Aboriginal youth: he is a qualified Careers Counsellor.
+- Career counselling to Aboriginal youth: he is a qualified Careers Counsellor.

-- Assisting a number of mainstream organisations to develop Aboriginal employment strategies and cultural audit tools for the advancement of Aboriginal and Torres Strait Islander people .
+- Assisting a number of mainstream organisations to develop employment strategies and cultural audit tools for the advancement of Aboriginal and Torres Strait Islander people .